stoplightio/prism/docs/guides/cli.md

 ```

 You can see there's a `sl-violations` header which is a JSON object with all the violations found in the response.

+In case you want to return an error HTTP response in case there's an `Error` in the request or the response, you can use the `--errors` flag.

 ```bash
 prism proxy examples/petstore.oas2.yaml https://petstore.swagger.io/v2 --errors